 WAV album art

-What are WAVs?
 WAVs are uncompressed music files, often used by audiophiles due to their high audio quality.
-Traditionally, however, they have had poor metadata support, and poor metadata support means it is difficult to embed artwork inside WAV files.
+Traditionally, however, they have had poor metadata support, which means it is difficult to embed artwork inside WAV files.
 This makes your music library harder to navigate, and just less fun!
 It's only recently that more and more software are supporting WAV tags, and this therefore opens the door to embedded WAV album art.

 If you have a library of WAVs without album art, where do you start?
 The answer depends on if these files are already tagged or not.